-This area generates a timing for demodulating the gray code and position-demodulating the burst signal by detecting the servo mark.
+This area generates a timing for demodulating the gray code and position-demodulating the servo A to D by detecting the servo mark.

-(3) Gray code (including sector address bits)
+(3) Gray code (including index bit)

 This area is used as cylinder address.
 The data in this area is converted into the binary data by the gray code demodulation circuit